 are planned by 2027.
 The goal is now to verify

-whether the responses observed in the laboratory correspond to those observed during
+whether the responses observed in the laboratory coincide with those observed during

 surgery.
 TRIPLEX could thus make it possible to predict patients’